-- Lock dorm and residence hall doors, as well as offices when you leave. - Secure valuables and mobile devices when they will be out of your sight. - Be cautious of those you have just met. - Report suspicious activity or behavior as soon as possible: Public Safety at Brooklyn Campus 718.636.3540 Public Safety at Manhattan Campus 212.647.7776 For local police, call 911, or 9-911 if calling from an Institute phone.
+- Lock dorm, residence hall doors, and offices when you leave. - Secure valuables and mobile devices when they are out of your sight. - Be cautious of those you have just met. - Report suspicious activity or behavior as soon as possible: Public Safety at Brooklyn Campus 718.636.3540 Public Safety at Manhattan Campus 212.647.7776 For local police, call 911 or 9-911 if calling from an Institute phone.
 Download the Pratt Safe App to report a crime tip at Pratt Safe App. - When going out at night, travel with friends.
-There is safety in numbers. - Don't leave friends behind when you leave a party or a nightclub.

-- Take public transportation to destinations off campus, or use a car service. - Many doors on campus are protected by card access readers.
-They should not be held open for strangers or propped open.
-Don't let people into residence halls or other protected locations, unless you know they are members of the Pratt community. - Don't hesitate to approach any public safety officer.
-Get to know how and where to locate Public Safety if needed and feel free to share questions or concerns.
+There is safety in numbers. - Don't leave friends behind when you leave a party or a nightclub. - Take public transportation to destinations off campus or car service. - Card access readers protect many doors on campus.
+They should not be held open or propped open for strangers.
+Don't let people into residence halls or other campus buildings, unless you know they are members of the Pratt community. - Don't hesitate to approach any public safety officer.
+Get to know how and where to locate Public Safety if needed, and feel free to share questions or concerns.